coastwatch-training/CoastWatch-Tutorials/calculate-seaice-extent/R/sea_ice_extent.md

     ## [1] "Sea Ice Extent (km^2):  13608755.1037903"

-## Create a time series with 12 months of data
+## Generate the sea ice area and extent time series

 ``` r
 # Replicate grid areas for all timestep